-CS 128 - Research Paper Summary/Evaluation Guidelines
+CS 599 - Research Paper Summary/Evaluation Guidelines

 There is a lot more to Computer Science than you will be exposed to through your normal coursework.
-The purpose of the extra credit is to give you an opportunity to learn about current research trends in computing.
+The purpose of the extra credit is to give you an opportunity to learn about current research trends in computing and IR.
 Keeping up with trends and learning to evaluate critically what you hear and read are valuable professional skills.

-You have two opportunities for extra credit based on short readings of current topics in computing.
-Each is worth up to one half point added to your final course grade.
+You have one opportunity for extra credit based on short readings of current topics in computing worth up to one point (ungraded) added to your final course grade.

-You will read, summarize, and provide your thoughts on a recent articles.
-Papers should be technically rigorous for the field Computer Science appear in Scientific American's, IEEE or ACM journals or conferences.
+You will read, summarize, and provide your thoughts on a recent article.
+Papers should be technically rigorous for the field Computer Science and Information Retrieval appear in IEEE or ACM journals or conferences (example: SIGIR, WWW, CIKM, JCDL).
 You can ask the professor about other papers if you wish to check their suitability.